echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <span style="font-size: 15px !important;">The successful candidate should have B.A./B.S. or M.A./M.S. in psychology, neuroscience, cognitive science, computer science, or a related field.
 Candidates should be independent and proactive workers who are able to learn new skills on their own, with strong organizational skills and a track record of working well with others in professional or extracurricular settings.
 Korean speakers are preferable. </span>

-<span style="font-size: 15px !important;">Compensation will be competitive and commensurate with experience.
-Four major public insurances (national pension, health insurance, unemployment insurance, industrial accident) will be also supported.</span>

 <br>
 <br>
 <p id="undergrad"></p>